Updates

 What This Means for Your Decision

 If the “$200/month vs $28/month” Sora arbitrage was your reason for looking at InVideo, that reason is gone.
-Evaluate InVideo on what remains: VEO 3.1 access, Kling access, 16 million stock assets, voice cloning, and the complete prompt-to-video pipeline.
+Evaluate InVideo on what remains: VEO 3.1 access, Kling 3.0 access, Seedance 2.0 on Max+, 16 million stock assets, voice cloning, and the complete prompt-to-video pipeline.
 If that combination solves your content problem at $28/month, InVideo is still a strong choice.
 If you were drawn specifically by Sora’s cinematic realism and want the closest replacement, Runway Gen-4.5 is the honest recommendation for that specific use case.

 “The tools that survive in AI video will need a smarter path to profitability than Sora found.”